University College Utrecht

 University College Utrecht (UCU) provides English-language Liberal Arts and Sciences undergraduate education.
 Founded in 1998, as the first university college in the Netherlands, it is part of Utrecht University.
 Around 750 students of 70 different nationalities live and study on campus.
-Students can design their individual curriculum with courses in one of the three departments: Science, Social Sciences and Humanities.
+Students can design their individual curriculum with courses from more than 20 disciplines in three domains: Science, Social Sciences and Humanities.

 All students follow a three-year bachelor programme.
 They graduate with a degree from Utrecht University, either a Bachelor of Science or a Bachelor of Arts.

 Campus

 The campus is located at the former Kromhout Kazerne.